Schema-driven Document Extraction API

 2

-Create a document template in the dashboard
+Create an extraction template in the dashboard

 3